 Droppings from birds aren’t likely to spread disease to your horse here in North America, but they do contain fungi and other microorganisms that you’ll want to avoid.
 And the mites sometimes found in the nests themselves may cause itchy reactions if they drop onto creatures below.

 If you notice a nest being built and the birds are not of a protected species, encourage them to relocate by removing it.
 You’ll probably need to do this several times because many birds will attempt rebuilding in the same spot before moving along.
-If there are eggs, chicks or fledglings in the nest, you’ll need to reconcile with your own conscience before disposing of it.
-The better option may be to move any buckets or stored items beneath it.
+The better option may be to let them build and relocated any buckets or stored items beneath the nest.

 Keep in mind that barn swallows and many other birds eat an astonishing amount of insects each day.
 These insects would otherwise pester you and your horse and possibly transmit diseases.
 Also remember that nesting season is brief; once the babies leave the nest, most adult birds tend to relocate outdoors, making themselves less of a nuisance.
 With this in mind, you may opt to tolerate, and even enjoy, your spring-time tenants.